dwnsingh/Object-Detection-in-Floor-Plan-Images/README.md

 download the darkflow yolo from above given link.

-download weight, cfg files from https://pjreddie.com/darknet/yolo/ there are plenty available and download the one which you need and add them to downloaded darkflow repository in bin and cfg directories respectively.
+download weight, cfg files from https://pjreddie.com/darknet/yolo/ there are plenty available and download the one which you need and add them to downloaded darkflow repository in bin and cfg directories respectively.<br>
+alternatively you can also download our pretrained model and weight if you want use them from this link https://drive.google.com/drive/u/1/folders/1rtOYXL1f8m3Ffwbj-_0aIiWBFMW9qjjT  <br> download both folder <i>ckpt</i>
+and <i>cfg</i> and add them in the main directory of darkflow.

 download dataset from above links or you can use your own and addd them to dataset repository in downloaded darkflow repositor.